MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/deprecated-2019.md

 Learn about the features and functionality that are deprecated or removed in Skype for Business Server 2019.

 Some deprecated features are included in Skype for Business Server 2019 for compatibility with previous product versions.
-For information about new features in SharePoint Server 2016, see New and improved features in SharePoint Server 2016.
+For information about new features in Skype for Business Server 2019, see New and improved features in Skype for Business Server 2019.

 ## Features deprecated in Skype for Business Server 2019

-The following features and functionality have been deprecated or removed in Skype for Business Server.
+The following features and functionality have been deprecated or removed in Skype for Business Server 2019.

 ### XMPP Gateways for Skype for Business Server

 Skype for Business Server 2015 and its predecessors allowed you to configure an Extensible Messaging and Presence Protocol (XMPP) proxy on the Edge Server and an XMPP Gateway on the Front End Server or Front End pool.
 This functionality is no longer available in Skype for Business Server 2019.

-If you want to keep this functionality, See [Migrating XMPP federation](migration/migrating-xmpp-federation.md) for more information.
+If you want to keep this functionality, you will need to keep a Skype for Business Server 2015 pool and run Skype for Business Server 2019 in coexistance mode.
+See [Migrating XMPP federation](migration/migrating-xmpp-federation.md) for more information.

 ### Persistent chat for Skype for Business Server

 Persistent Chat Server is an optional role that lets multiple users in your organization participate in chat room conversations that persist over time.
 Persistent chat cannot be deployed with Skype for Business Server 2019.
 This server role is removed from Topology Builder, as well as from the code.

 The same functionality is available in Teams.
-If you need to maintain this functionality, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server 2015.
+If you need to use this functionality, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server 2015.

 ### SQL Mirroring for Skype for Business Server